Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

 |clearpage|

-.. _appendix-f:
+.. _appendix-d:

-Appendix F: Handling Errors and Exceptions
+Appendix D: Handling Errors and Exceptions
 ==========================================

 Note: The main Code of Practice document takes precedence in the case of any conflicts between it and this appendix.